rapidsai/rapids-cmake/docs/cpm.rst

             .. literalinclude:: /packages/patches.json
                 :language: json

             Mutually exclusive string field with `inline_patch`.
-Only one of these fields must be provided.
+Only one of these fields may be provided.

             Absolute or relative path to the git diff ( .diff ) or patch ( .patch ) to apply.
-            Relative paths are
-            evaluated in relation to the ``rapids-cmake/cpm/patches`` directory.
+            Relative paths are evaluated in relation to the ``rapids-cmake/cpm/patches`` directory.

             Supports the following placeholders:
                 - ``${current_json_dir}`` will be evaluated to the absolute path to the directory holding the current json file